golang-leipzig/golang-leipzig.github.io/content/posts/meetup-8-wrapup.md

 open source project and distribution, while go.dev is the hub for Go users providing centralized and curated resources from across the Go ecosystem.

-* [GOLAB](https://golab.io/) 2019 was great - a truly international conference with over 2/3 of the people coming from all over the world!
+* [GOLAB](https://golab.io/) 2019 in Florence, Italy was great - a truly
+  international conference with over 2/3 of the people coming from all over the world!
 * For upcoming conferences, consult the wiki: [Go Conferences and Major Events](https://github.com/golang/go/wiki/Conferences)